wcarvalho/google_calendar_tracking/README.md

 ```

 Step 2: turn on the Google Calendar API for this app and get credentials (`credentials.json`).
 You only need to do step 1 from [Google Python Quickstart tutorial](https://developers.google.com/calendar/quickstart/python).
+Place `credentials.json` in the directory of this package.

 Step 3: create a file called `settings.yaml` and place it in this directory.
 It should contain the following: